miku86/javascript-beginners/README.md

 What we've learned:

-- READ: console.log()
-- CREATE: todos.push()
-- UPDATE: todos[i]
-- DELETE: todos.splice()
+- what an array is (a collection of data)
+- how to display data in the console: `console.log()`
+- how to create elements: `todos.push(...)`
+- how to update elements: `todos[i] = ...`
+- how to delete elements: `todos.splice(...)`

 ## Debugger

 Why?

-- Wie man ihn aufruft und was er macht
-- JEDE Zeile Code verstehen (expectation, reality)
+- if your code doesn't do what you want it to do
+- go through your code step-by-step
+- go to your browser, hit `F12` and go to `Debugger`
-- Breakpoints, F9 to go step by step
+- add breakpoints, F9 to go step by step

 ---